-The FIC will establish the state's forensic capability unit for the ACTT within the FIC, as approved by the ACTT, which will require the appointment of 65 persons.
-The FIC will apply to National Treasury for the relevant funding to implement this capacity over the next three years.
-The SFC task team in its approved report by the ACTT have recommended that the SFC be funded by the National Treasury with an estimated SFC operational costs for the first 3 years (including the Year 0 preparation for launch period of 6 months) relating to the establishment of the SFC of R338.7 million and capital expenditure of R6.9 million, including basic ICT tools.
-The total estimated SFC operational cost to be funded for the first 5 years amounts to R667 million or R134 million per operational year.
-In the interim, a pilot will be established from existing resources and funded by the FIC until funding is secured from National Treasury to expand the unit as required.
+The FIC established the shared forensic capability unit (SFC) for the ACTT within the FIC, as approved by the ACTT, which will require the appointment of 65 additional employees.
+The FIC will apply to the National Treasury for the relevant funding to implement this capacity over the next three years.
+The SFC task team, in its approved report by the ACTT, recommended that the SFC be funded by the National Treasury with an estimated SFC operational costs for the first 3 years of R109.7 million and capital expenditure of R2.2 million, including basic ICT tools.
+The total estimated SFC operational cost to be funded for the first 5 years amounts to R280.8 million.
+In the interim, a pilot has been established from existing resources and funded by the FIC until funding is secured from National Treasury to expand the unit as required.